giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-vsphere/index.md

         claimName: myclaim
 ```

-Now we have an NGINX Pod which serves the contents of our Named Disks.
+Now we have an NGINX Pod which serves the contents of our CNS disk.

-## Expanding Persistent Volume Claims (not supported)
+## Expanding Persistent Volume Claims

-As of version 1.4.0 of the VCD Container Storage Interface (CSI), volume expansion is [currently not supported](https://github.com/vmware/cloud-director-named-disk-csi-driver/issues/27).
+vSphere Container Storage Plug-in supports volume expansion for block volumes that are created dynamically or statically.

+Persistent Volume Claims can be expanded in `Offline` and `Online` mode (PVC used by a pod and mounted on a node) by simply editing the claim and requesting a larger size.

+It will trigger an update in the underlying Persistent Volume and go through the events `Resizing` to `FileSystemResizeRequired` to `FileSystemResizeSuccessful`.

 ## Deleting Persistent Volumes